ARM-software/arm-systemready/common/docs/BBSR_ACS_Verification.md

 "BBSR Compliance (Automation)" for BBSR SCT tests, Secure Linux boot, BBSR FWTS and TPM2 logs.
 ```

+**Note:**
-Note: SystemReady-devicetree-band Yocto ACS supports automatic enrollment of secure boot keys, still if the system fails to enter SecureBoot mode, Please refer to "Enrolling keys in U-boot" section of [BBSR ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll manually. <br>
+ - SystemReady-devicetree-band Yocto ACS supports automatic enrollment of secure boot keys, still if the system fails to enter SecureBoot mode, Please refer to "Enrolling keys in U-boot" section of [BBSR ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll manually. <br>
-Note: The SecureBoot keys are present in \<bootfs>\acs_tests\bbsr-keys
+ - The SecureBoot keys are present in \<bootfs>\acs_tests\bbsr-keys.

+## Disabling Secure Boot and rolling back to Setup Mode
+This section outlines the steps required to disable Secure Boot on systems utilizing either U-Boot or UEFI firmware by leveraging the SystemReady ACS test keys.
+It is intended for scenarios where the system was previously configured with Secure Boot enabled using these same ACS test keys by BBSR ACS.

+### Disabling Secure Boot in systems with U-boot firmware
+1. **Enter U-Boot Shell**
+   - Reset the system.
+   - Press `Esc` immediately during boot to enter the U-Boot shell.

+2. **Initialize the Appropriate Storage Device**
+   - Depending on where the SystemReady ACS keys are stored, you must initialize the correct storage subsystem.

+   * Example: Initialize USB Subsystem

+      ```bash
+      => usb start
+      ```

+   * Example: Initialize MMC Device 1

+      ```bash
+      => mmc dev 1
+      ```

+   * **Note:** Refer to the U-Boot documentation for the correct commands related to your specific storage device.

+3. **Clear Platform Key (PK) to Disable Secure Boot**
+   - Use the following command to load and delete the Platform Key (PK) using a `NullPK.auth` file, which is a null update signed with the current PK.

+   -  Example: Load and Delete PK from USB Device 0

+      ```bash
+      => load usb 0 ${loadaddr} acs_tests/bbsr-keys/NullPK.auth && setenv -e -nv -bs -rt -at -i ${loadaddr}:$filesize PK
+      ```
+   - After deleting the PK, reset the system to complete the process.

+### Disabling Secure Boot in systems with UEFI firmware

+1. **Reboot Your System**.

+2. **Enter Firmware Setup Utility**
+   - During the boot process, press the appropriate key to enter setup (usually `Esc`, `Del`, `F2`, or similar).

+3. **Navigate to the Security or Boot Menu**
+   - Use arrow keys to navigate.
+   - Look for tabs such as `Boot`, `Security`, or `Advanced`.

+4. **Find the Secure Boot Option**
+   - Locate `Secure Boot` under the appropriate menu.
+   - It may be under `Boot Configuration` or a dedicated `Secure Boot` tab.

+5. **Disable Secure Boot**
+   - Highlight the `Secure Boot` option.
+   - Change its value from `Enabled` to `Disabled` using the `Enter` key or `+/-` keys.

+6. **Clear Platform Key (PK)**
+   - Navigate to the option to manage Secure Boot keys.
+   - Select the option to clear the Platform Key (PK).
+   - This action puts the system into `Setup Mode`.

+7. **Save and Exit**
+   - Press `F10` (or follow the on-screen instruction to save and exit).
+   - Confirm changes if prompted.
+   - Reboot the System

 --------------
-*Copyright (c) 2023-24, Arm Limited and Contributors.
+*Copyright (c) 2023-25, Arm Limited and Contributors.
 All rights reserved.*